4GeeksAcademy/machine-learning-content/06-12d-ml_algos/unsupervised-learning.md

 -Find natural groupings.

-We want to minimize the variance inside a cluster.
+-We want to minimize the variance inside a cluster.

 **What are the inputs and outputs?**